-Our veterinarian and technicians depend on laboratory results in order to assess and understand the status of your pet's health.
-Labwork helps the veterinarian determine the presence of illness and rule out others.
+Our staff depends on laboratory results in order to assess and understand the status of your pet's health.
+Lab work helps the veterinarian determine the presence of illness and rule out other concerns.
 Within our lab, our staff is capable of performing a variety of procedures including, CBCs (complete blood counts), blood chemistries, thyroid testing, blood parasite testing, FeLV/FIV testing, parvo testing, Giardia testing, microscopic examinations of ear swabs, and more.
 We also partner with outside laboratories for other laboratory results.

 Our Laboratory Recommendations:

 Fecal Testing: We recommend bringing in a fecal sample yearly to provide our veterinarian with information about the presence of intestinal parasites.

 Blood Parasite Screening: Heartworm Prevention/Testing: We recommend year round protection against Heartworm.
 If your pet is on year round protection, we recommend a Heartworm Test every two years.
 If your pet only receives Heartworm prevention for a portion of the year, or has had a lapse in protection, we recommend a yearly Heartworm Test.